 It can be difficult and overwhelming to deal with a baby who cries when changing their diapers.

-Especially when it’s 3 am, you have “newborn sleep deprivation,” and you have work the next day!
+Especially when it’s 3 am, and you have work the next day!

 I remember changing my baby’s diaper in the doctor’s clinic, which was QUIETER than a library – you can hear a pin drop.